 Car Title Loan Benefit Types

 There are two types of benefits you can receive from getting a car title loan.
 The first is a monetary benefit.
-These are usually easier to perform a cost benefit analysis because you can assign a monetary value to the benefit and do a simple comparison.
+These are usually easier to perform a cost benefit analysis because you can easily assign a monetary value to the benefit and do a simple comparison.

 Monetary Benefit Examples